Income tax in Switzerland (canton of Zurich)

 There is a possibility of using a special tax regime, which was designed to attract investment and encourage existing businesses.
 The most popular canton for company registration is Zurich.

 Switzerland includes 26 cantons.
 There is no standard rate, and the effective rate is calculated according to a special formula, taking into account the location of the company.
 The federal income tax is charged at a rate of 8.5%, which can be reduced if certain requirements are met.
 The cumulative corporate tax rate, taking into account federal, municipal and cantonal levies, can average up to 24%.

-To legally reduce income tax in the canton of Zurich in 2021, the opening of holding companies, companies for investment and related trade organizations is relevant.
+To legally reduce income tax in the canton of Zurich in 2021, the opening of holding, investment, and trading companies is relevant.
 In order to use the benefits, compliance with applicable regulations is required.